AntonSol919/linkspace/homepage/index.md

 - @:john:nl
 - @:me:local

-The top level names :local, :env, and :pub are special.
+The top level names :local, ,:~ (or :file) , :env, and :pub are special.
 You can take a look on how it integrates with linkspace in the [guide](./docs/guide/index.html#ABELNS).

 LNS is currently only partially operational.